turingschool/backend-curriculum-site/module1/lessons/testing_strategies_1.md

 #### Top-Down

 This style is also known as Dream Driven Development.
 As a programmer, you know the big idea of what you need to accomplish so you write a test for your dream.
 As you begin to implement your dream, you may need to write smaller tests and methods to accomplish your big task.
 You may spend a long time with that one test in a red state while you make smaller tests pass by writing supporting methods.

+* You can solve difficult logic first before testing, then dream-drive

 #### Bottom-Up